Samland-Gov/legislation-old/laws/state_and_district_administration_act.md

 2. The division of each state into districts shall be determined by the State Legislature, considering factors such as geographical size, population density, and local needs.
 3. Each district shall have its own local council or government, responsible for local governance, public services, and development projects.
 4. The local council or government within each district shall be elected by the residents of the district, ensuring local representation.
+5. District elections shall be held at regular intervals, as determined by the State Legislature, and conducted in accordance with the Samland Electoral Law.
+6. The district government shall have the authority to make decisions on local matters, implement state policies at the district level, and manage local resources and infrastructure.
+7. The district government shall work in coordination with the State Government to ensure effective governance and the welfare of the residents within the district.